drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 | `description`         | Description in the schema. |
 | `knownException`      | A variant description is expected. |

 The `description` and `knownException` keys are primarily for user reference.
-When generating configuration output, the Documentation Generator includes the description and set `knownException` to `false`.
+When generating configuration output, the doc generator includes the description and set `knownException` to `false`.
 The user can edit the resulting output to distinguish expected exceptions from those that need attention.
 Neither field affects the property index document itself.

 > **Note:** Although `description_overrides` has a similar function to `property_description_overrides` in other modes, it has a different structure.